-An electrocardiography test (also known as an “ECG” or an EKG” records the electrical activity of your heart and can detect whether there may be any abnormal patterns associated with heart disease.
-It is completed by placing electrodes on the patient’s chest, which can then record the electrical changes that occur as the heart beats.
-It can also detect electrical abnormalities commonly known as “arrhythmia” that patients sometimes may or may not feel.
+An electrocardiography test (ECG or an EKG) records the electrical activity of your heart and can detect rhythm associated with heart disease.
+It is completed by placing stickers (called electrodes) on the patient’s chest, which can then record the electrical activity that occurs as the heart beats.

-An echocardiography test uses ultrasound to image your heart while it beats, similar to an ultrasound that checks for the health of a baby during pregnancy.
-Echocardiography is a non invasive test used to assess the anatomical function of your heart; valves, chambers, size and shape of the heart, pumping capacity, how the heart relaxes, blood flow in the heart (Eg. leaky valves) location and extent of any tissue damage.
-This test can help detect many heart diseases, helps with cardiac management and follow up management of patients with any suspected or known heart diseases.
+An echocardiogram (ECHO) uses ultrasound to capture images of your heart while it beats.
+This is the same non-invasive ultrasound technology used to check the health of a baby during pregnancy.
+An echocardiogram is used to assess the anatomical function of your heart; valves, chambers, size and shape of the heart, pumping capacity, how the heart relaxes, blood flow in the heart (Eg. leaky valves) location and extent of cardiac disease.

-A stress echocardiography test, or sometimes known as a “stress echo”, is a combination of a stress test along with an echocardiogram of your heart.
-Its main purpose is to assess the wall motion of your heart in response to physical stress (on the treadmill).
-Stress echocardiography is also non-invasive.
+A stress echocardiography test, or sometimes known as a stress echo, is a combination of a stress test along with an echocardiogram of your heart.
+It’s a procedure that determines how well your heart and blood vessels are working.
+In a stress echocardiogram, ultrasound images of your heart are taken before and immediately after you walk on a treadmill.
+Stress echocardiography is non-invasive.

 A holter is a portable device that records data on your electrical cardiac activity over a period of 24, 48, 72 hours, or 14 days.
 This test allows your physicians to capture more data on your cardiac activity over a longer period of time compared to a single echocardiogram test session.

-PACE Barrie is pleased to announce the opening of a Type 2 Diabetes/Cardio-Metabolic Clinic.
+PACE offers a Type 2 Diabetes/Cardio-Metabolic Clinic.
 The primary focus of the clinic is the management of Type 2 Diabetes in patients with documented vascular disease to improve glycemic control and reduce further cardiac complications.
-To make an appointment, please call 705-721-4422 or fax your referral to 1-705-721-5577.